Jump to a Question

 Print balances are allotted on the Friday before classes begin for FQ, WQ, SQ and RQ.
 If you have not received the funds, it may be because your registration was not completed before these dates.
-Please submit a Help Desk request to have your funds added.
+Please submit a Service Desk request to have your funds added.

 It is also possible that you have spent your print allotment.
 To review your usage, please visit https://mpsweb.seattleu.edu by clicking on the "Recent Print Jobs" menu option.
 You can also view when your print allotment was granted by clicking "Transaction History."
 In both cases, it may be necessary to remove the filter as it defaults to the past two weeks.

 If you saw your prints on the screen, selected "print" and your print job was lost, this was likely a spooling error.
-Please submit a Help Desk request to have the spooling error cleared from the original device.
+Please submit a Service Desk request to have the spooling error cleared from the original device.
 Note: You will not be charged for the prints but you will have to resubmit the jobs and release them at another printer.

 If you swiped your card and did not find any prints waiting for release, it may be that you did not complete the submission.
 Return to your computer and try again, making sure to select the proper print account from the "Print Job Notification" pop-up window.
-If the problem persists, please contact the Help Desk at email@example.com or 206-296-5571.
+If the problem persists, please contact the Service Desk at email@example.com or 206-296-5571.

 Unfortunately, students do not retain access to the university print system after graduation.
 However, prepaid guest printing cards are available for purchase at SUperCopy.
 Guest cards come pre-loaded with $5 and can be reloaded, though balances are non-refundable.

 The "insufficient funds" message occurs when one prints to a personal account which contains no funds.
 For example, a staff member may see this message if they accidentally select their personal account when they wanted to charge an activity.